ManHinnn0509/img2colorized-ascii.py/README.md

 ## Why resizing the frame?

-This is because the amount of charater per line in console is limited (For me it's 100) <br>
+This is because the amount of charater per line in console is somehow limited (If I understand correctly) <br>
+In my case it's 100 characters per line <br>

-I resize the frame's width and height with ratio. <br>
+I resize the frame's width and height in ratio. <br>
 For example, a 1920x1080 image will be resized to 100x56

 ## Notice